 Although recorded in Dryden's adopted hometown of Nashville, TN, Standstill's mix of cosmic country, southern R&B, and roadhouse rock & roll began taking shape in New York City.
 It was there that Dryden began mixing her childhood influences — including her father's country music favorites — with the jazz, soul, and blues music she'd studied at Sarah Lawrence College.

-There are references to racial inequality (the socially-conscious "What the Differences Are"), feminism ("She Wants It All"), and the detrimental effects of technology upon real-life interactions ("Come on Honey").
-Set to a soundtrack of grooves, guitars, and Stax-worthy keyboards, Stand Still is something rare in the Americana world: an album that's both danceable and lyrically-provoking.
+A modern-minded album about the human condition, Standstill is rooted in sharply-written songs that encourage Dryden's audience to love, listen, and live with compassion.
+There are references to racism (the socially-conscious "What the Differences Are"), feminism ("She Wants It All"), and the detrimental effects of technology upon real-life interactions ("Come on Honey"), with Dryden's lyrics focusing not only upon the songwriter herself, but upon the world around her.
+Set to a soundtrack of grooves, guitars, and Stax-worthy keyboards, Standstill is something rare in the Americana world: an album that's both danceable and lyrically-provoking.
 It's music that targets the heart, head, and feet.
 Music with movement and a message.

->

-> Photos: Sarah Gallina
+Flower photo by Sarah Gallina